Can I Be Arrested for Drugs That Aren't Mine?

 Do Not Consent to Unwarranted Searches

-Police may ask to search your car, home, or belongings without a warrant—but you are not required to say yes.
+Police may ask to search your car, home, or belongings without a warrant but you are not required to say yes.
 Clearly state that you do not consent to any searches without a warrant.
 This preserves your Fourth Amendment protections and gives your criminal defense attorney a stronger position to challenge any illegally obtained evidence later in court.
 If you have any questions or concerns about searches, call your attorney.

 The Importance of Legal Representation

 A drug crime conviction can have long lasting negative impacts on your future.
-This may include jail or prison time, huge fines, loss of employment, and a permanent criminal record.
+This may include jail or prison time, significant fines, loss of employment, and a permanent criminal record.
 With the best criminal defense attorney in Wisconsin, you're walking into a courtroom with someone on your side ready to protect you from these potential harms.

-Your lawyer may:
+Your lawyer will:

 - Analyze the evidence